Gobikasrimaan/oasis_level-1-project-1/README.md

- Oasis Infobyte – Level 1 Task 1
+ Oasis Infobyte – Level 1 project 1
  📌 Task: Exploratory Data Analysis on Retail Sales Data

 This project is submitted as part of the Level 1 task for the Oasis Infobyte Internship program.